dukha/trans2017/app/views/help/application/administrator/applications_versions_languages.html.md

 > This is a special function that administrators can set up for each version.
 > Each version can have 1 nominated Redis database that will be the translators test database.
-> One redis database can be set aside for test translations so that a transslator can review his/her own translations
+> One redis database can be set aside for test translations so that a translator can review his/her own translations
 > To do this go to __menu__ / __Translation Admin__ / __Application Versions__
 > From here select your version by clicking on __Changes Redis Databases__
 >> This page lists all the redis databases for that version.